Documentation Index

-Functions are referenced via refs (from confect/_generated/refs) instead of Convex’s api object.
-Each ref carries the args and returns schemas from the corresponding function spec, which is what enables the automatic encoding and decoding.
+Functions are referenced via refs (from confect/_generated/refs) instead of Convexβs api object.
+Each ref carries the args, returns, and (optionally) error schemas from the corresponding function spec, which is what enables the automatic encoding and decoding.

 Setup